salimane/cryptodiversify/README.md

 ## Contributing

-Our goal is for this project to be used by the crytocurrencies community to maximize their investment, so we'd love your input!
+Our goal is for this project to be used by the cryptocurrency community to maximize their investment, so we'd love your input!
 Got a question or an idea?
 Create an issue or a pull-request.

 ## Maintainers